spoofax-shell-2016/doc/project-plan.md

 using continuous integration we aim to reduce code regression.

 Since Spoofax is an already existing project, we will reuse most tooling that is already being used.
-This means that we will use:

-* the Java programming language;
-* Maven for the build environment;
-* JUnit for unit tests;
-* TravisCI for continuous integration.
+This means that we will use the Java programming language, Maven for the build environment and JUnit for unit tests.
+Dependencies used by Spoofax (such as Guice and RxJava) will be used if needed.
+Additional tools to assist in maintaining quality code include TravisCI for continuous integration, Checkstyle for a coherent code style and FindBugs and PMD for static analysis.

 ## Quality assurance